crappistmartin/crappistmartin.github.io/source/_posts/2015-03-28-manifesto-for-destruction-of-council-estates.markdown

 We beg to differ; over the past 10 years estate regenerations have [lost us 8,000 social rented units](https://www.london.gov.uk/media/assembly-press-releases/2015/02/8000-social-homes-lost-in-a-decade), while increasing free-market housing ten-fold and doubling the overall housing density.
 The lessons that we've learned are that anyone who stands in the way of a regeneration - whether council tenant or leaseholder - is going to lose their home and will unlikely be able to afford any of the new ones.

+We are not the only ones to take issue with his Lordship's policy proposals; Duncan Bowie, member of the EC of London Labour Housing Group and former advisor to Ken Livingstone has published a [detailed critique](https://redbrickblog.wordpress.com/2015/03/31/city-villages-the-wrong-solution-to-londons-housing-crisis/) of Adonis's proposals, which he describes as _'grossly out of touch'_.

 ## Aylesbury planning application - get your tickets now!
 The date of the planning committee meeting for the Aylesbury redevelopment applications has been set back from the 14th April, possibly to the 21st April.
 The council has said it is expecting 'much interest' and it's likely that the meeting will be ticketed, which requires anyone wishing to attend to register with the council beforehand.
 Health and safety concerns are clearly uppermost in Southwark council's mind and will no doubt mean that numbers will also be limited.